Sanduuz/postGram/README.md

 # postGram2 | Download Instagram Posts

-A tool for downloading posts from instagram profiles.
+A tool for downloading posts from Instagram profiles.

 ---